 Right to assembly and association

 |Ensure public access to information and protect fundamental freedoms, in accordance with national legislation and international agreements||All 8 metrics listed above|

 Questions about our civil and political human rights

-- Journalist covering human rights issues in a pilot country.
+- Journalist covering human rights issues in a country.

-- Staff working for a pilot country national human rights institution that is accredited with “A status”, meaning that it is fully compliant with the Paris Principles.
+- Staff working for a country’s national human rights institution that is accredited with “A status”, meaning that it is fully compliant with the Paris Principles.